 After 39 years of working elsewhere, I’m now a photographer, and graduate of Durham College’s Digital Photography Program.

 I spent my professional business career delivering change to people who didn’t want it (and learning a lot about human nature along the way).
-And along the way, two part-time university degrees in Science (B.Sc.) and Business (MBA).
+And along the way, two university degrees in Science (B.Sc.) and Business (MBA).
 My career also included a stint in the Air Force Reserve, where I learned about maintaining helicopters and had the privilege of getting to know some of Canada’s first astronauts.
 She helped conduct experiments aboard special zero gravity aircraft – and experienced the joy of floating in space.

 In 2014, it was time take my lifelong passion for photography and “focus” on being an artist – through the frame of a lens and the training offered at Durham College.
 Two scholarships later, along with permanent residence on the honour roll, tell me I made the right choice.
 I’m not happy unless I’m learning.

 I’m now the owner of Nina Kirienko Photography.
-I am especially drawn to fine art, architectural and event photography, but enjoy almost any form of image-taking.
+I am especially drawn to fine art, architectural, landscape and event photography, but enjoy almost any form of image-taking.
 The world is full of fascinating natural and man-made landmarks, many of which tell compelling stories of survival or imagination or both.
 My aim is to find and photograph as many of them as I can.
 When I do photograph people, I most enjoy portraying them in a place or situation that inspires them.

 I live just outside Toronto, Canada.
 Most summers will find me in the garden or taking pictures.
 Winters are a whole different matter.